robb-romans/docs-repo-template/api-guide-template/additional-resources.rst

 - To learn about using |product name| from the Rackspace Cloud Control Panel, see :how-to:`<relevant-article-in-how-to> <>`.

-- To learn about using Rackspace Cloud SDKs, see :rax-devdocs:`Software Development Kits & Tools <#sdks>`.

 - To get information about other Rackspace Cloud services APIs, see the :rax-devdocs:`API documentation home <>`.